-- leave graded work or other student data in a place where students will retrieve them by sorting through the papers of other students. - discuss the progress of any student with anyone other than the student without the consent of the student. - disclose any information about students over the telephone or via email or fax to anyone other than AFIA employees who are known to you.
+- leave graded work or other student data in a place where students will retrieve them by sorting through the papers of other students. - disclose any information about students over the telephone or via email or fax to anyone other than AFIA employees who are known to you.
 If you are not familiar with the person who is inquiring, direct them to a school administrator.
 Furthermore, employees may not provide personal information about students, their parents, or other employees or volunteers of AFIA unless they are explicitly authorized to do so.
 Any request for personal information must be forwarded to an administrator.